jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

   (a) may be made without notice; and
   (b) must be served on the person for whom the litigation guardian is to be appointed.
-(2) When the person for whom the litigation guardian is to be appointed is a minor,— (a) subclause (1)(b) does not apply; and
+(2) When the person for whom the litigation guardian is to be appointed is a minor,— (a) subclause (1)﻿(b) does not apply; and
   (b) unless the court otherwise orders, the application must be served instead on—
     (i) the minor’s parent or guardian; or
     (ii) if there is no parent or guardian, a person of full age who has the care of the minor or with whom the minor lives.

 ### 4.37 Notification of appointment
-(1) A litigation guardian within the meaning of paragraph (a)(i) of the definition of litigation guardian in rule 4.29 must file a copy of the order or other document that empowers him or her to conduct the proceeding, at the same time as the first document relating to the proceeding is filed.
+(1) A litigation guardian within the meaning of paragraph (a)﻿(i) of the definition of litigation guardian in rule 4.29 must file a copy of the order or other document that empowers him or her to conduct the proceeding, at the same time as the first document relating to the proceeding is filed.
 (2) A person appointed under rule 4.35 as a litigation guardian of a party to a proceeding must give notice of the appointment to other parties in the proceeding as soon as practicable after the appointment.

 ### 4.38 Powers of litigation guardian